Justin-Bento/urban-greens-antigua/README.md

 ## Lessons Learned

 When I started to build this project and ship it into production, I frequently switched between different hosting platforms, always eager to try new tools and services.
 While this helped me gain a surface level understanding of various platforms, I soon realized that jumping from one to the next hindered my ability to effecively use any one of them.
 The challenge I faced was learning how to commit to a single platform for a longer period, so I could truly understand its nuances and capabilities.
 By focusing on one platform, I was able to deepen my expertise and improve the overall quality and stability of my deployments, and take time to explore platform settings and capeabilities.

+## Acknowledgements

+ChatGPT
+I would like to acknowledge and say thanks to all the YouTube channels, Stack Overflow, and web.dev websites that have helped me get to this point.
+Without them, I'd be stuck on very basic layouts and ideas overall.
+The resources they provide have been invaluable in overcoming challenges and expanding my understanding of web development.